couchbaselabs/couchbase-lite-vector-search-samples/color/java-cli/README.md

 Each color can be encoded as a 3-dimension vectors or a set of three space separated numbers, with each value ranging from 0 to 255 or as a sharp sign ("#") followed by six hex digits.
 These three numbers correspond to the intensity of the Red (R), Green (G), and Blue (B) components that combine to create a color.
 For instance, the pink color is represented by `[255, 192, 203]` or `#FFC0CB` in hexadecimal format.
 With all possible combinations of the three numbers, the total number of colors generated is 16,581,375.

 To find similar colors in the color space, enter the RGB spec of the color for which to search.
-The app performs a similarity search based on the euclidean distances calcuated between the search color and the database of available colors.
+The app performs a similarity search based on the Euclidean distances calcuated between the search color and the database of available colors.
 The top 8 similar colors are returned.
 The app uses Couchbase Lite's Vector Index which performs the vector search efficently.

 ### Inside the App ###